Social media in the workplace has become a huge part of our everyday lives. It’s one of those technologies that we can’t seem to get enough of.

 About 65% of employees admit to using the internet for non-work purposes throughout the workday.
 It has been estimated that disengaged employees cost the United States between $450 billion and $550 billion annually.

 Social media can be a great tool that can be utilized for the benefit of your company and employees.
-Some of the things you stand to gain from allowing or encouraging social media use at work include:
+Some of the things you stand to gain from allowing or encouraging to get the benefits of social media in the workplace include:

 Being able to check social media can make your staff happy and motivate them to work for a variety of reasons.